geotrev/sri-lock/README.md

     // This is ignored if `module` is `true`.
     //
     // OPTIONAL

-    "resourceBasePath": undefined,
+    "resourceBasePath": ".",

     // Specifies a common base path for paths in `targets`
     //
     // OPTIONAL

-    "targetBasePath": undefined,
+    "targetBasePath": ".",

-    // A pattern used to resolve which script tags to update.
+    // A url matcher for your script tag.
+If its `src` contains
+    // this pattern AND the matching resource path, then the
+    // script tag will be updated.
     // E.g., 'unpkg.com'
     //
     // OPTIONAL

     "urlPattern": 'cdn.jsdelivr.net'
   }
 }